How a Talking Points Workflow Drops From Two Hours to 30 Minutes: The Executive Media Brief at a PR Agency

 After the system, the associate follows the sequence.
 The reference files bridge the gap between the standard and what the associate can produce.
 The senior reviews and approves.
 Total time: 30 minutes.

 At four to six queries per week, that is 6 to 9 hours of junior time recovered and 2 to 3 hours of senior time returned to advisory work.
 Weekly.
 From one workflow.
+That is how PR agencies protect senior time at the point where it is most expensive.

 How to apply this to any repeatable task

 The method is the same regardless of the task.
-Ask three questions:
+Ask three questions.

 What does this task actually require as inputs?
 Break it further than "research and writing."
 List every distinct input the finished product needs.